Aaron Judge Preview, Player Props: Yankees vs. Brewers

-The New York Yankees and Aaron Judge (.469 slugging percentage over his past 10 games, including two homers), take on starting pitcher Wade Miley and the Milwaukee Brewers at Yankee Stadium, Saturday at 2:05 PM ET.
+The New York Yankees and Aaron Judge (.469 slugging percentage over his past 10 games, including two homers), battle starter Corbin Burnes and the Milwaukee Brewers at Yankee Stadium, Sunday at 1:35 PM ET.

 Aaron Judge Game Info & Props vs. the Brewers